Time To Read: 5 minutes

 Single-sided deafness (SSD) refers to a condition where a person has usable hearing in one ear only.
 The poorer ear does not receive benefit from traditional hearing aids, whilst the better ear may have normal hearing, or a hearing loss.
-People with SSD may have difficulties in localising sounds, detecting speech on their poorer hearing side, and difficulties hearing in the presence of background noise.
+People with SSD may have difficulties in picing upo the direction of sounds, detecting speech on their poorer hearing side, and difficulties hearing in the presence of background noise.
 Fortunately there are modern solutions to help these patients.
 One such solution is the CROS/BiCROS system.

 A CROS system is worn when the individual has one ear with unaidable hearing, and one ear with normal hearing.
 A microphone, worn on the bad ear, picks up the signal and transmits it to a receiver worn on the ear with normal hearing.
 Figure 1.
 CROS system (Image - Widex.com)

-Currently there are four manufacturers offering wireless BiCROS/CROS solutions: Phonak, Starkey, Widex and most recently Signia (Siemens).
+Currently there are a few manufacturers offering wireless BiCROS/CROS solutions: Phonak, Starkey, Widex , Signia (Siemens) and most recently Oticon.
 While each company utilises their own technologies, the end-goal is the same: to enable the wearer to hear sounds coming from their poorer ear in their better hearing ear.
 Some brands like Phonak and Signia also have in the canal models available, for those who are concerned about cosmetics.